KirklandLab/CutandTag_Alignment_QC/README.md

   + `target_fragments` is the resolved downsampling target

 + If downsampling is disabled:
-  + `target_fragments` is the empirical lowest final-analysis fragment count and is used only as a BigWig scaling reference
+  + `target_fragments` is the empirical lowest final analysis fragment count and is used only as a BigWig scaling reference

-**Important:** Target-scaled BigWigs are for visualization and exploratory comparison.
+**Important:** Target scaled BigWigs are for visualization and exploratory comparison.
 The workflow does not upsample BAM files or duplicate reads to artificially increase sequencing depth.

 ### **Example BigWig Scaling Behavior**